kuleuven/mango-ingest/README.md

 ## Purpose

-ManGO ingest is a lightweight tool to monitor a local directory for file changes and copy (part of) them into iRODS.
-There is no need for cronjobs as as it is based on python watchdog which starts its own threads for continous operations.
-It has also the benefit of adapting to the local file system on windows, mac or linux  to use the native, low overhead listeners for changes.
+ManGO ingest is a lightweight tool to monitor a local directory for file changes and ingest (part of) them into iRODS.
+There is no need for cronjobs as it is based on python watchdog which starts its own threads for continous operations.

-The main purpose it to be an easy entry point for ingestion of files into iRODS, from where possibly another workflow (like a ManGO Flow task) will pick up and handle further processing.
+The main purpose it to be an easy entry point for ingestion of files into iRODS, from where possibly a ManGO Flow task will pick up and handle further processing

 ## Installation